Cambridge-ICCS/FTorch/README.md

 For bugs, feature requests, and clear suggestions for improvement please [open an issue](https://github.com/Cambridge-ICCS/fortran-pytorch-lib/issues).

-If you have built something upon _Fortran-PyTorchLib_ that would be useful to others, or can address an [open issue](https://github.com/Cambridge-ICCS/fortran-pytorch-lib/issues), please [fork the repository](https://github.com/Cambridge-ICCS/fortran-pytorch-lib/fork) and open a pull request.
+If you have built something upon _Fortran-PyTorch-Lib_ that would be useful to others, or can address an [open issue](https://github.com/Cambridge-ICCS/fortran-pytorch-lib/issues), please [fork the repository](https://github.com/Cambridge-ICCS/fortran-pytorch-lib/fork) and open a pull request.